zer0Kerbal/Fuselage/readme.md

 ### Cabin Notes by [`DaMichel`][damichel]
 >
 > ***Usage of FerramAerospaceResearch*** is strongly recommended.
-The parts have some values for stock aerodynamic parameters but i have no idea if they are reasonable nor will i take the time to balance for stock.
+The parts have some values for stock aerodynamic parameters but I have no idea if they are reasonable nor will I take the time to balance for stock.
 In contrast, FAR figures this stuff out automagically.

 ---